RazvanML/reco-link/_posts/2015-11-04-Compare-linkages.md

 Before implementing more algorithms, I considered necessary to have an approximative mechanism to evaluate the correctness of a linkage.
-The <a href="/reco-link/2015-10-31/JaroWinkler/">previous post</a> was introducing the Jaro-Wrinkler dissimilarity, together with a set of new parameters and options associated to the linkage test.
+The <a href="/reco-link/2015-10-31/JaroWinkler/">previous post</a> was introducing the Jaro-Winkler dissimilarity, together with a set of new parameters and options associated to the linkage test.
 Without a specialized interface, the choice of the parameters ```alpha```, ```beta``` and the decision between boolean and confidence based adjustment of the test are tough calls.